TheWildEye/TheWildEye/README.md

 ## 📋 About

-M.Tech Cybersecurity student specializing in **reconnaissance, OSINT pipelines, metadata extraction, endpoint analysis, and red-team automation**.
-I build focused, clean cybersecurity tooling with an emphasis on performance and reproducibility.
+M.Tech Cybersecurity student focused on **Offensive security and Security Operations** — Reconnaissance, OSINT threat analysis, and endpoint fingerprinting.
+I build tools that are fast, practical, and built for real-world use.

 ---